 - Applicants are urged to carefully review the excellent guide to MD/PhD training and careers provided by the following link to the AAMC

 - Applicants must be on track to have earned a Bachelor's or Master's degree, with evidence of a strong scientific background and research experience, to be considered eligible for the program.
-In addition to meaningful research experience, competitive applicants must have a solid undergraduate record with a GPA of 3.5 or higher and an MCAT composite score at or above 75-80th percentile (score of 30 on the previous MCAT and 507-509 on the MCAT 2015 exam).
+In addition to meaningful and sustained research experience, competitive applicants must have a solid undergraduate record with a GPA of 3.5 or higher and an MCAT composite score at or above 75-80th percentile.

 - Prospective students must apply to the Stritch School of Medicine through the following link to AMCAS (https://www.aamc. org/students/applying/amcas/).
 Within the AMCAS application, select the MD/PhD application option and complete in full.